espinozajgch/soccer-central-web-app/CONTRIBUTING.md

 ### 🧪 Testing

-* Usa `pytest` para pruebas unitarias
+* Use `pytest` for unit testing
-* Testea funciones críticas (validaciones, transformaciones, acceso a DB)
+* Test critical functions (validation, transformations, DB access)

 ---

 ### ✅ Pull Requests

-Antes de enviar un PR:
+Before submitting a PR:

-1. Asegúrate de que todo funcione (`streamlit run app.py`)
+1. Make sure everything runs (`streamlit run app.py`)
-2. Asegúrate de que no subes archivos locales (`.venv`, `.env`, `.DS_Store`, etc.)
+2. Ensure no local files are committed (`.venv`, `.env`, `.DS_Store`, etc.)
-3. Comenta claramente lo que hace tu contribución
+3. Clearly describe what your contribution does
-4. Añade capturas o descripciones si afecta a la UI
+4. Include screenshots or descriptions if it affects the UI

-Gracias por contribuir a Soccer Central 🙌
+Thank you for contributing to Soccer Central 🙌